Inefficient air removal – the culprit.

 Inefficient method of air removal – the culprit

+The time and the ability to sterilise materials are significantly affected by ineffective air removal.
 The effective evacuation of trapped air in the steriliser vessel at the onset of the sterilisation process is critical to ensure achieving the right heat treatment of palm fruits.
 However, many palm oil mills operating conventional horizontal sterilisers employ air release methods that are not efficient.
 At present, trapped air is removed through dilution by using multiple steam pulses, in which the steriliser vessel is alternately pressurised and then depressurised to near atmospheric pressure.
-This invariably leads to the excessive and sharply fluctuating process steam consumption, and a long process time to meet contemporary sterilisation requirements.
+This invariably leads to the excessive and sharply fluctuating process steam demand, and a long process time to meet contemporary sterilisation requirements.
 A further consequence is the reduced throughput of the sterilisation station.

-By addressing the issue of inefficient residual air removal that is the basis of inefficient steam usage at the steriliser station, the following attendant problems can be resolved:
+By addressing the issue of inefficient residual air removal, which is the basis of inefficient steam usage at the steriliser station, the following attendant problems can be resolved:

 - Wasteful steam usage at the mill.